mkittani/Azure-Client-API/README.md

 ## 🧙‍♂️ Contributing & License
 Pull requests are welcome!
 For major changes, please open an issue first. <br/>
-Licensed under the ISC License.
+Licensed under the MIS License.